arthavmane/portfolio/README.md

-**Welcome to my portfolio!**
+**Welcome!**

 ## About me
 ![](/images/my-image.png)

 Hi!
 My name is Arthav Mane.
-I'm currently pursuing my M.S. in Computer Science and Engineering from University at Buffalo.
-My interests are in data science, machine learning, computer vision, natural language processing, speech recognition and artificial intelligence.
-I like working with unstructured data such as images, videos, texts and audio.
+I'm currently pursuing my M.S. in Computer Science and Engineering from University at Buffalo, NY.
+My main interests are data science, machine learning and computer vision.

 [//]: <> (## What am I currently working on?)